Step 1: Prior knowledge

 Many of the problems we see in education, such as maths skills at secondary school or functional skills in Further Education (FE) result from lack of prior knowledge.

-So that’s the first stage of learning: checking and doing stuff about prior knowledge.
+So that’s the first stage of learning: checking and repairing prior knowledge.
 Then we can use other effective methods, such as using analogies, to link the new learning to things which are already known.

 There’s a great video on www.study.com that gives an introduction to the ideas we’ve talked about here.
 Click here to check it out.